theDavidCoen/LNURL-withdrawPOS/README.md

 **LNURL-pay:**
 - Payer must be online to decode the LNURL-pay link and pay
-- Payee/Merchant must be online to receive
+- Payee/Merchant must be online to ask the server to create the LNURL-pay link and receive
 - Payee/Merchant doesn't need (but can) to specify an amount to receive.
 - Payee/Merchant tipically shows a QR code or sends a textual LNURL.

 **LNURL-withdraw:**
-- Payer must be online to ask the server to create the LNURL link/QR code
+- Payer must be online to ask the server to create the LNURL link
 - Payee/Merchant must be online to decode the LNURL-withdraw link and receive
 - Payee/Merchant must specify the amount to receive (withdraw) **in the aftermath**, selecting from a range (minWithdrawable/maxWithdrawable)
 - Payee/Merchant tipically scans a QR code or requests a textual LNURL.